-FIND THE BEST INTENSITY LEVEL FOR YOUR DOG The YardTrainer 105 has multiple intensity levels.
-This allows you to choose the static
+FIND THE BEST INTENSITY LEVEL FOR YOUR DOG

-The YardTrainer 105 has multiple intensity levels.
+The YardTrainer 105S has multiple intensity levels.
 This allows you to choose the static stimulation that is best for your dog.

 NOTE: Always start at the lowest level and work your way up.